 Viral respiratory illness signs and symptoms and severity definitions

-There is no single sign or symptom of illness that is diagnostic for viral respiratory infections like COVID-19 or influenza.
-Consider the following symptoms of COVID-19 and other viral respiratory infections:
+There is no single sign or symptom of illness that is diagnostic for viral respiratory infections like COVID-19, influenza or other viral respiratory infections.
+Consider the following symptoms:

 ** These symptoms are more specific to COVID-19